imytk/ALIFE_Public_Expo/Zone 7 - Diverse ALIFE - Hard, Soft, Wet/wet/placards/zone_7_placard_wet.md

 - Synthetic Biology: This related field uses engineering principles to redesign or build new biological components and systems.
 Scientists can re-engineer bacteria to produce drugs, detect toxins, or even act as tiny "computers", pushing the boundaries of what biological systems can do.

-These ground-breaking efforts are not just about mimicking life; they are about understanding its fundamental principles so deeply that we can build it, molecule by molecule, from the ground up.
+These ground-breaking efforts are not just about mimicking life; they are about understanding its fundamental principles at a level so deep that we can build life, molecule by molecule, from the ground up.

 # Re-thinking Life

 Wet Artificial Life carries huge implications for our understanding of life itself, from its deep past to its imagined future.

-- Understanding Life's Origins (Abiogenesis): By demonstrating how "life-like" properties can spontaneously arise from non-living chemicals, Wet ALife provides crucial clues about how life might have first emerged on Earth billions of years ago.
+- Understanding Life's Origins (Abiogenesis): By demonstrating how "life-like" properties can spontaneously arise from non-living chemicals, Wet ALife provides crucial clues about how life might have first emerged billions of years ago on Earth.
 It helps us reconstruct the step-by-step process from simple molecules to complex living cells.

 - Beyond Carbon-Based Life: Wet ALife allows us to explore theoretical life forms based on entirely different chemical principles, expanding our imagination for what extra-terrestrial life might look like.